 Students need critical 21st century skills

-The skills students will need when they graduate are not the same as a generation ago.
-The nature of work is now radically different.
-Automation and outsourcing are replacing lower-grade jobs.
-Students will need more sophisticated skills than cannot be learned just by sitting down and receiving information.
-Developing these skills requires more active forms of learning.
-In these, students are investigating, discussing, analyzing, collaborating and creating new knowledge for themselves.
-This creates the modern learning environment.
+The skills students will need when they graduate are not the same as they were a generation ago.
 La naturaleza del trabajo ahora es radicalmente diferente.
 La automatización y la subcontratación están reemplazando los trabajos de menor calificación.
 Los estudiantes necesitarán habilidades más sofisticadas que las que no se pueden aprender con solo sentarse y recibir información.
 El desarrollo de estas habilidades requiere formas más activas de aprendizaje.
 En estas los estudiantes están investigando, discutiendo, analizando, colaborando y creando nuevos conocimientos por sí mismos.
 Se crea así el ambiente moderno de aprendizaje.

 Teachers need to use flexible learning strategies.

 Educators are tasked with meeting a wide range of student needs.
-No two students are the same and each learns differently.
+No hay dos estudiantes iguales y cada quien aprende de manera diferente.
 To meet the diverse needs of all students, teachers are designing powerful classroom experiences.
-These are aligned with the Universal Design for Learning framework.
-Students are provided with multiple ways to participate in lessons, acquire new knowledge, and demonstrate their learning.
-No hay dos estudiantes iguales y cada quien aprende de manera diferente.
+These align with the Universal Design for Learning framework.
+Students are given multiple ways to participate in lessons, acquire new knowledge, and demonstrate their learning.

 Student expectations have changed.

 The Internet has opened up a whole world of information to students.
-Today's students are used to using the web for self-directed learning.
-Powerful technologies now allow them to develop, edit, publish, and share their own work.
-Students spend their free time searching for information on their own.
-Plus they connect with online friends to work on projects together and exercise their creativity.
+Today’s students are used to using the web for self-directed learning.
+Powerful technologies now allow them to develop, edit, publish and share their own work.
+Students spend their free time searching for information for themselves.
+They also connect with friends online to work together on projects and exercise their creativity.

 What are modern learning environments like?